-Parents or eligible students have the right to request that a funding from the U.S. Department of Education (ED).
-PPRA school correct records which they believe to be inaccurate or misleading.
-If the school decides not to amend the two ways: record, the parent or eligible student then has the right to a formal hearing.
+Parents or eligible students have the right to request that a school correct records which they believe to be inaccurate or misleading.
+If the school decides not to amend the record, the parent or eligible student then has the right to a formal hearing.
 After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information.

-Generally, schools must have written permission from the parent or eligible student in order to release any Parent 38 Student Parent Handbook 2014-2015 information from a student's education record.
+Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
 However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31):